wasm-tool/rollup-plugin-rust/README.md

 ```

 This is necessary because extension files are put into a separate URL namespace, so you must use `chrome.runtime.getURL` to get the correct URL.

+### Environment variables

+You can use the following environment variables to customize some aspects of this plugin:

+* `CARGO_BIN` is the path to the `cargo` executable.
+* `WASM_BINDGEN_BIN` is the path to the `wasm-bindgen` executable.
+* `WASM_OPT_BIN` is the path to the `wasm-opt` executable.

+If not specified, they will use a good default value, so you shouldn't need to change them, this is for advanced uses only.